TiagoAMarques/AnIntro2RTutorial/README.md

 - [A User’s Guide to Statistical Inference and Regression](https://mattblackwell.github.io/gov2002-book/) Notes for Government 2002: Quantitative Social Science Methods II at Harvard University, taught by Matthew Blackwell.
 It provides a rigorous yet accessible introduction to the foundational topics in statistical inference with a special application to linear regression.
 The material is intended for first-year PhD students in political science, but it may be of interest more broadly, say to biologists, lol! ~

 - [Improving Your Statistical Inferences](https://lakens.github.io/statistical_inferences/) not just about R nor even R focused, but damn this is a great resource by Daniel Lakens!

+- [Statistical Rethinking (2023 Edition)](https://github.com/rmcelreath/stat_rethinking_2023) if you want to get your mind blown and change the way you see statistics, embracing the Bayesian paradigm, all from within R, then this course from Richard McElreath is your one stop shop!
+It includes the prerecorded lectuires, the slides, homework and respective solutions, all based on the quickly becoming a classing book "Statistical Rethinking" (for the actual book, well worth it, see [here](https://xcelab.net/rm/statistical-rethinking/).